👀 Everyone is watching what happens above $5,000,000.

 - Better outcomes for sellers

 Markets often concentrate around key price points when new costs are introduced, as buyers and sellers adjust to avoid crossing those thresholds.
-Buyers and sellers naturally adjust to avoid additional expenses.

 This means homes just below the cutoff could become more attractive and easier to sell.